 Vancouver to Vancouver 3 Week Road Trip Overview

-The itinerary starts in Vancouver, the capital of British Columbia and one of the biggest transport hubs in Canada.
+The itinerary starts in Vancouver, one of the biggest transport hubs in western Canada.
 It then heads north on the "Sea to Sky Highway", stopping in Squamish and Whistler.

 After spending a few days it the mountains it will take you into the Okanagan Valley, famous for wine and geothermal hot springs.

 Afterward, it'll be time to focus on the best part of the road trip - the Canadian Rockies.
 You will spend some time around quaint little mountain towns: Canmore, Banff, Lake Louise, travel through the World famous Icefields Parkway and visit the largest National Park in the Canadian Rockies - Jasper.